A San Diego Wrongful Termination Lawyer with Over 40 Years of Experience

 - Getting fired for reporting illegal or unethical conduct on the part of a manager or supervisor in private or public employment

-Even if none of these circumstances applies to your case, you still might have a claim for unfair termination damages.
-If the evidence shows that you could reasonably rely on continued employment as long as you maintained a certain level of performance on the job, or if your periodic reviews indicated the employer’s intention to keep you in your former position.
+Even if none of these circumstances apply to your case, you still might have a claim for unfair termination damages if the evidence shows that you could reasonably rely on continued employment as long as you maintained a certain level of performance on the job or if your periodic reviews indicated the employer’s intention to keep you in your former position.
 Constructive discharge can also represent an available remedy for employees who work under especially intolerable conditions.

 Legal Experience Makes the Difference in Wrongful Termination Actions